 Innovations

-Natalia was a primary innovator on three of the events: the most common of vault families now, the round off entry or “Yurchenko” vault; “Tkatchev immediate Deltchev” on bars (first to connect releases like that – and it’s still rare today); and on balance beam, the “Yurchenko” loop (back handspring sideways to hip circle).
+Natalia was a primary innovator on two of the events: the most common of vault families now, the round off entry or “Yurchenko” vault; and on balance beam, the “Yurchenko” loop (back handspring sideways to hip circle).
 Natalia really burst onto the scene in 1982 when she tied the reigning world AA champ Olga Bicherova for the gold at the world cup in Yugoslavia.
+She had captured some attention earlier though with a strong performance at the 1979 USSR Spartakiade – where she first performed her Yurchenko loop on beam and a front-on and two FFs to double tuck dismount.

 Yurchenko Vault

 Natalia is best known for creating the Yurchenko vault.
 The Yurchenko is most commonly identified as a family of vaults in the Code of Points.
 In a Yurchenko, the gymnast starts with a round-off onto the board, then does a back handspring or back handspring with a full twist onto the table, and a flip off of the table, usually with a twist.
+Yurchenko vaults are by far the most popular type of vault for women.
+In fact, every Olympic gold medalist on the vault since 1988 has used a Yurchenko vault.

 The Yurchenko Vault – in her own words: